 The area is also garnering international attention because it contains 140 million tons of lithium, which the Bolivian government intends to extract for export as well.
 Lithium is used in long-life batteries, camera batteries, and cellphone batteries and is also thought to contain some medicinal or nutritive qualities.

 Another amazing fact is that NASA uses the Salar de Uyuni to calibrate satellites.
 The surface of the salar is so stable and unchanging, that laser beams are bounced from satellites to its surface to help scientists calculate the distance between it and the satellite.
 This is being used to gather information on climate change.
 If you're going "huh?" watch this 2-minute video that explains how and why they do this.

 Because it is very far away, most tours last between 3 and 5 days.
-Even though there are a lot of tour operators to choose from, I recommend Ruta Verde Bolivia to arrange your Salar de Uyuni Tour.
-They speak English, Spanish, and Dutch and their customer service is second to none.
 You can see what other travelers have shared or ask questions in the Uyuni Travel Forum.
 You can also share your own Uyuni travel stories!